echocat/mise-plugin-mongod/README.md

 ## Contributing

-**mise-plugin-mongod** is an open source project by [echocat](https://echocat.org).
-So if you want to make this project even better, you can contribute to this project on [Github](https://github.com/echocat/mise-plugin-mongod) by [fork us](https://github.com/echocat/mise-plugin-mongod/fork).
+**vfox-mongod** is an open source project by [echocat](https://echocat.org).
+So if you want to make this project even better, you can contribute to this project on [Github](https://github.com/echocat/vfox-mongod) by [fork us](https://github.com/echocat/vfox-mongod/fork).

 If you commit code to this project, you have to accept that this code will be released under the [license](#license) of this project.